elixir-europe/rdmkit/pages/your_domain/cancer_data.md

 * To address the challenges associated with the monitoring of outcomes during follow-up visits, the following solutions are proposed:
 * Adopt common data models and standards to ensure consistency and interoperability of clinical data across institutions.
     * Regarding data included in the EHR, for standards that are likely to be present as part of such systems, common data models that can facilitate data sharing, and tools for data integration, refer to the section in the [Health data page](health_data).
-    * Regarding imaging data, for standard (meta)data formats, management platforms, ontologies resources, and image repositories, refer to the [BioImaging page](bioimaging_data).
+    * Regarding imaging data, for standard (meta)data formats, management platforms, ontologies resources, and image repositories, refer to the [Bioimaging page](bioimaging_data).
 * Use cancer-specific standard terminologies, ontologies, and reference databases for coding diagnosis related data (e.g. {% tool "icd-o-3" %}, {% tool "who-tc" %}, {% tool "uicc-tnm" %}), treatment related data (e.g. {% tool "ctrp" %}, {% tool "civic" %}, {% tool "ttd" %}) and follow-up related data (e.g. {% tool "meddra" %}, {% tool "ecog" %}, {% tool "percist" %}).
-* Utilise GDPR compliant EDC systems that support capture of PROs (refer to the health data page) and structured formats (e.g. [FHIR QuestionnaireResponse] (https://build.fhir.org/questionnaireresponse.html).
+* Utilise GDPR compliant EDC systems that support capture of PROs (refer to the [Health data page](health_data) and structured formats (e.g. [FHIR QuestionnaireResponse](https://build.fhir.org/questionnaireresponse.html).
 * Employ validated and standardised instruments for quality-of-life assessment (e.g. {% tool "eortc-qlq" %}, {% tool "promis" %}) to reduce variability in interpretation and improve comparability.
 * Use certified, clinically validated devices and apps to ensure data reliability and regulatory compliance (e.g. CE-marked, {% tool "fda-approved-tools" %}).
 Employ data aggregation platforms (e.g. {% tool "apple-health-kit" %}, {% tool "google-fit" %}, {% tool "open-mhealth" %}) that support cross-device integration and longitudinal monitoring.
 * Define clear data governance policies for longitudinal data capture and ensure data traceability.